 - Outline in which event repayments will be deemed necessary (resignation, gross misconduct, etc.).

 - Define a sliding scale for repayments.
 The amount an employee will need to pay back should reduce over time.
 In other words, the longer they stay with you after completing training, the lower the amount they will have to pay back.

 - If the cost of training is relatively low, you might consider deducting it from an employee’s salary.
 If this is the case then you need to stipulate this in the agreement.

-According to UK law, full-time employees have a right to request time off for training and study at work.
+According to UK law by the UK Gov, full-time employees have a right to request time off for training and study at work.
 Employees also have the right to request time off to undertake study or training under Section 40 of the Apprenticeships, Skills, Children and Learning Act 2009, provided they can prove that training will improve their performance and their employer’s business.

 If an employee files a claim with the EAT and they interpret your repayment provisions as a penalty clause then the terms of your agreement will not be enforceable.
 Employees can also file a claim for unlawful deduction from wages.
 Make sure you define true estimates for training costs and losses in the event of a breach of contract.
 Losses should correlate with your investment and expected return.